 Chemistry, the ACS textbook for college science majors and advanced high school chemistry courses, includes essential auxiliary components to help students with understanding and reasoning and to guide faculty instruction.

 Chemistry Support Materials

 The Chemistry companion website no longer exists, since the text has been discontinued.
-Contact Emily Bones, Textbook Manager, at firstname.lastname@example.org to request available supporting materials.
+Contact Emily (Bones) Abbott, Textbook Manager, at firstname.lastname@example.org to request available supporting materials.
 Keep reading for what this includes.

 Student Resources• Animated Tutorials • Personal Tutor • Personal Tutor Diagnostic • Interactive Periodic Table • Printable Periodic Table and Fundamental Constants • Interactive Exercises • Molecular Animations • Molecular Database • Textbook Images

 Faculty Resources• Faculty Resource and Organizational Guide (FROG) • Test Results (with images) • Personal Tutor • Answers to personal tutor • Labs • PowerPoint slides • Worksheets • Textbook Chapters • Textbook images • Custom Publishing